VideojogosLusofona/color-shape-links-ai-competition/README.md

 # Board Game AI

-An assignment for the Artificial Intelligence course unit
+An assignment for the Artificial Intelligence course unit of the [Bachelor in Videogames][licvideo] at [Universidade Lusófona de Humanidades e Tecnologias][ULHT], Lisbon, Portugal.

-*Under construction*

 ## Introduction

-*Under construction*

-## Goals

-The main goal of this project is to implement a competitive AI for the board game included in this repository, the rules of which are similar to the [Simplexity] board game.
+The goal of this assignment is to implement a competitive AI for the board game included in this repository, the rules of which are similar to the [Simplexity] board game.
 However, this board game can played with arbitrary number of rows and columns, as well as accepting different number of pieces in a row for achieving victory.
+For the purpose of this assignment, we will refer to this board game as *ColorShapeLinks*.

+## The included Unity project

+TODO Describe the included Unity project

-## How to
+## Assignment tasks

+This project has two tasks, namely, 1) the [implementation of a competitive AI](#ai-implementation) for the *ColorShapeLinks* board game, and, 2) [writing of a report](#report).
+These tasks are discussed in further detail in the next sections.

+### AI implementation

 Students should implement a minimum of two classes.
 For example, if your AI is called *G03VerySmart*, these classes are as follows: